ramanugut/MumatecTasking/README.md

 Simple task manager app with Firebase authentication and Firestore storage.

+The task modal now includes a **Project** selector.
+Projects can be created on the fly and may define a type (e.g. *software* or *marketing*) which controls which fields are shown when creating issues.

 The account **mumatechosting@gmail.com** is considered the super administrator and always has full rights to manage other users.